William Remsburg Grove: Personal life

 On December 7, 1897, Grove married Flora Graham in Denver, Colorado.
-They had two sons: William Remsburg Grove, Jr. (1902-1978) and Graham Crowell Grove (1904-1915).
-William Remsburg Grove, Jr. graduated from the United States Military Academy in 1923, served in the U.S. Army and retired in Florida as a colonel.
+They had two sons: William Remsburg Grove Jr. (1902–1978) and Graham Crowell Grove (1904–1915).
+William Remsburg Grove Jr. graduated from the United States Military Academy in 1923, served in the U.S. Army and retired in Florida as a colonel.

 On July 25, 1952, Grove suffered a heart attack and was transported to Venice Memorial Hospital, where he died on August 6, 1952.

 In accordance with his will, he was cremated and inurned in Manasota Memorial Park, in Bradenton, Florida.
-His grave can be found in Section C, Lot 120.

 Awards and honors

 Medal of Honor citation

 Rank and organization: Lieutenant Colonel, 36th Infantry, U.S. Volunteers.
 Place and date: Near Porac, Luzon, Philippine Islands, 9 September 1899.
 Entered service at: Denver, Colo.
 Birth: Montezuma, Iowa.
 Date of issue: 16 July 1902.